 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
-While in the Bahamas, assist researchers at the Andros and Gerace Research Centers on conservation and environmental projects and work with Gerace on environmental education projects for local school children.
+While in the Bahamas, assist researchers at the Gerace Research Center on conservation and environmental projects and potentially work with Gerace on environmental education projects for local school children.
 In addition, participate in beach and underwater cleanup projects.